 Stone Research Foundation and The Stone Clinic host US and international MDs, visiting scientists, medical and nursing students and physical therapy students to expose future health professionals to the techniques and methods developed and researched here.

-The Joint Radiology Fellowship Program helps visiting radiologists create new ways of measuring surgical success.
+The Joint Radiology Fellowship Program helps visiting radiologists to create new ways of measuring surgical success.
 In the program, now in its seventh year in conjunction with Beverly Radiology / RadNet, Inc., fellows from Beverly Radiology gain clinical exposure with The Stone Clinic and contribute to studies at Stone Research Foundation.

 Meniscus Transplant Study Group